StefanoAnzolut/business-guide/source/billing/invoice-contact.rst

 Changing Billing E-mail Address
 ===============================

-We'll send invoices to the e-mail address indicated in your Skribble Business.
+We'll send invoices to the e-mail address indicated in your Business profile.
 To change this e-mail address:

 - Click **Skribble Business** in the lower left and select **Business profile**